khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

-to wash the feet and that is reported---and reaches the level of _mutawātir_ from the Prophet BPBUH as al-Ḥāfiẓ Ibn Ḥajr says; and further it is not established that any of the Ṣaḥābah differed regarding that---except what is reported from ʿAlī, Ibn ʿAbbās, and Anas !p[them]---and it is established that they didn't retract from it (_Al-Mirqāt_, 1/400).
+to wash the feet and that is reported---and reaches the level of _mutawātir_ from the Prophet BPBUH as al-Ḥāfiẓ Ibn Ḥajr says; and further it is not established that any of the Ṣaḥābah differed regarding that---except what is reported from ʿAlī, Ibn ʿAbbās, and Anas BP_THM---and it is established that they didn't retract from it (_Al-Mirqāt_, 1/400).

-48. And Abū Hurayrah !p[him] reports that the Emissary of Allāh BPBUH came to the graveyard and said .**..they will come on the Day of Judgement with their blazes shining from the _wuḍū_** (It has preceded, #7).
+48. And Abū Hurayrah BP_HIM reports that the Emissary of Allāh BPBUH came to the graveyard and said .**..they will come on the Day of Judgement with their blazes shining from the _wuḍū_** (It has preceded, #7).
 Meaning the the Emissary of Allāh BPBUH will know from the traces of the washing, as for those